 Lourdes couldn’t see her own smile, but she knew it was a mirror to Marisol’s.
 “Again and again and again,” she said.

 Thank you so much for reading!
-If you’re in the mood for another holiday story, please check out my Arroyo Blanco novella, A Season for Wishes:
+If you’re in the mood for more Ciudad Real holiday shorts, please check out my three-story collection, Miss Dominguez’s Christmas Kiss and Other Stories: